 It’s short, it’s easy, but it’s not lacking scenery or adventure.
 A treeless bald awaits you 6,000+ feet up, where you’ll be greeted with spectacular panoramic views of the Smoky Mountains.
-For an extended hike, try the 5-mile loop that connects to the Art Loeb Trail.
+Eager to explore more?
+Try the 5-mile loop that connects to the Art Loeb Trail.

 Another short hike that’s worth every step, Max Patch is famous for its unobstructed, 360-degree view of the Smokies.
 This is a fan favorite for photos and a great spot for a picnic!

 Have a love for cascading waterfalls?
 Why have one when you can have double the fun!
-Soco Falls is located just a short walk from the road and is a great place to start your outdoor adventure.
+Soco Falls is just a short walk from the road and is a great place to start your outdoor adventure.

 Don’t worry, there are no teachers here—just some of our finest freshwater trout.
-Grab a three-day, $7 fishing license from our Visitor Center, and make sure to pick up a free tackle box and borrow a spinner rod while you’re there.
 Whether you’re an experienced fisherman or just getting your feet wet, you’ll enjoy the relaxing atmosphere at our local spots.
 Get ready to reel in the excitement!

 Stocked with rainbow trout, this pond is quite the catch!
 Not to mention it’s also a great spot for camping, too.

 Thanks to the NC Wildlife Resource Commission’s heritage program, fishing spots can be found scattered throughout the county.
 Find them all in Waynesville and Maggie Valley!

-The wilderness comes to life again in the Springtime, and you can get a front seat to it all here in the NC Smokies!
-Enjoy Mother Nature’s exhibits while you’re here:
+The wilderness comes to life in the springtime, and you can have a front seat to it all here in the NC Smokies!
+Get out and explore Mother Nature’s exhibits while you’re here.

-In late spring, the female elk (A.K.A cows) hide their calves in the high grass that’s commonly found in the valleys around these parts.
-Make sure to keep your distance—cows can be aggressive in protecting their young.
-Get a full guide on elk watching safety here.
+In late spring, the female elk (A.K.A cows) hide their calves in the high grass that’s commonly found in the valleys.
+Make sure to keep your distance though—cows can be aggressive in protecting their young.
+Get a full guide on elk-watching safety here.

-You don’t have to wait for April showers—the following flowers are in bloom here during the Springtime: Daffodil, Dogwood, Painted Trillium, Phacelia, Pink Lady Slipper, Yellow Lady Slipper, Pinkshell Azalea, Redbud, and Tulip.
+No need to wait for April showers—the following flowers are in bloom here in Haywood County during the springtime: Daffodil, Dogwood, Painted Trillium, Phacelia, Pink Lady Slipper, Yellow Lady Slipper, Pinkshell Azalea, Redbud, and Tulip.

 The fertile soil in Haywood County has helped position us as a local leader in growing fresh, delicious produce.
-You can even pick your own at the following gardens:
+You can even pick your own in the following gardens:

-Pick your own fresh strawberries, raspberries, blueberries, and much more.
-Come mid-April, you can try your hand at the Sunflower Maze here, too!
+Pick your own fresh Asparagus, Lettuces, Mushrooms, and much more.
+Come mid-April, you can try your hand at the Sunflower Maze, too!

 Don’t worry about keeping yourself entertained.
 Our local businesses always have something going on.

-Located right on the Pigeon River, there aren’t many better places than Bearwaters to soak up the sunshine.
-They’ve got plenty of craft beers, fresh food, and live music—something for everyone!
+Located right on the Pigeon River, BearWaters Brewing Co. is a great place to soak up the sunshine with a refreshing drink.
+They’ve got plenty of craft beers, fresh food, and live music—sounds like the full package!

 A high-octane blast from the past, Wheels Through Time exhibits America’s most beloved classic motorcycles in their Maggie Valley-based museum.
-They open April 4 with a huge celebration and are open most days throughout the week until October.
+Ask one of their team members and they may even start one up for you!

-Usually, this can be the most frustrating part of planning your Spring Break trip.
+Sometimes, this can be the most frustrating part of planning your Spring Break trip.
 But finding the perfect place in Haywood County is an easy feat!
-We have so many hotels, cabins, and other surprising places to stay.
+We have so many hotels, cabins, and other unexpected places to stay.
 Here are some of our recommendations:

-Bringing the whole family along?
+Traveling with a large crew?
 You’re going to need plenty of room.
-There are dozens of Vacation Homes scattered throughout these hills, and it’s going to be hard to escape the mountain views—but why would you want to?!
+There are dozens of vacation homes scattered throughout these hills, and it’s going to be hard to escape the mountain views—but why would you want to?!

 Don’t spend your trip cooking or cleaning up—let us do the work!
 After all, there is so much to explore in the time you visit.
 Check out why you should stay in a Maggie Valley hotel for your trip to the Smokies.

 Our local Bed and Breakfasts are well-known for their cleanliness, convenient locations, and top-notch customer care.
-If you’re in search of a relaxing getaway, check here.
+If you’re in search of a relaxing getaway, we have a variety of options.

-A Spring trip to Haywood County is easy to plan, full of fun, and affordable for every budget.
+A Spring Break trip to Haywood County is easy to plan, full of fun, and affordable for every budget.
 Do we have you convinced?
-If you’re wanting more information, you can always call or swing by our Visitor’s Center for sample itineraries and recommended things to do in the Smokies!
+If you’re wanting more information, you can always call or swing by our Visitor Center for sample itineraries and recommended things to do in the Smokies!
 While you’re here, tag us on social with #HayNow or @VisitNCSmokies.